 The Protection of Bwindi Impenetrable Forest

 We’ve all heard the typical spiel that 48 football fields worth of forest is lost every 1.2 seconds.
-Unfortunately, this shock tactic has lost its weight as humans, if we are not facing a problem ourselves we tend to ignore it.
+Unfortunately, this shock tactic has lost its weight, as humans – if not facing problems personally – tend to ignore them.
 In Uganda, the locals can no longer ignore the deforestation of Bwindi Impenetrable Forest.
 The forest is known for its extraordinary biodiversity, both flora and fauna.
 With over 160 different species of trees and over 100 species of fern, the Bwindi Impenetrable Forest and National Park is home to a variety of endangered species, perhaps the most well-known being the mountain gorilla, with almost half the world’s population of these fascinating primates calling Bwindi’s trees home.

 Forests cannot be understated in their beauty or in their importance on this planet, and protecting these marvels of nature is one of the first steps needing to be taken to combat climate change.
 Yet their protection is still not being taken seriously.
 Uganda has one of the highest rates of forest loss globally, leaving local Ugandans and global forest lovers wishing that Bwindi Impenetrable Forest could indeed be impenetrable.